sni/grafana-pnp-datasource/README.md

 ### Variables

-You may use the following variables in the alias field
+You may use the following variables in the alias field:

     - $tag_host: will be replaced with the hostname
     - $tag_service: will be replaced with the service name
     - $tag_label: will be replaced with the label
+    - $tag_perflabel: same as label

+All standard variables will also do.

 ### Templating